 John Trudell, a Santee Sioux who first came into the public eye as the spokesperson for the American Indian Movement in the 1970s, was a key player in the takeover of Alcatraz Island in 1971 and the reclamation of Wounded Knee in 1973.
-Tragically, he paid the ultimate price for speaking out when his wife, children, and mother-in-law perished in a house fire that many believe was retribution for his anti-government activities.
+Tragically, he paid the ultimate price for speaking out when his wife, children, and mother-in-law perished in a house fire that many believe was retribution for his antigovernment activities.
 Trudell handled his pain by devoting his energies to poetry and songwriting.
 His recorded work combines his lyrics and poems with “traditional Native music” as well as rock and roll.
 Lines from a Mined Mind (Fulcrum, 2008) collects the poetry he has written and recorded since his first album, 1983’s Tribal Voice, to 2007’s Madness & The Moremes.
-Trudell has recently leant his voice to Give Love Give Life, an organization seeking to provide universal health care to women and children.
+Trudell has recently leant his voice to give love give life (site discontinued), an organization seeking to provide universal health care to women and children.
 We spoke via telephone earlier this year.

 Christopher Luna: Was there a particular time period or album when you began to feel confident about how you were combining poetry and music?